Cardenaz/williamcardenas.com/content/posts/landau.md

 Now, is this paper the first sign of his geometric reductionism?

-### Step 1 - Transforming the H in order to reduce the problem to 1D
+### Step 1 - Separate the Hamiltonian in COM + relative coordinates

 Letting capital letters denote the nuclei and small letters the electrons, we are given: